AdobeDocs/deliverability-learn.en/help/transition-process/infrastructure.md

 [!DNL Domain-based Message Authentication, Reporting and Conformance] (DMARC) is an authentication method that allows domain owners the ability to protect their domain from unauthorized use.
 DMARC uses SPF or DKIM or both to allow a domain owner to control what happens to mail that fails authentication: delivered, quarantined, or rejected.

-Learn more on SPF, DKIM, and DMARC authentication methods in [this section](../../help/additional-resources/authentication.md).

 ## Product specific resources

-**Campaign Standard**
+**Campaign**

+* Learn how to fully delegate a subdomain to Adobe Campaign Classic or Standard in [this section](/help/putting-it-in-practice/ac-domain-name-setup.md).
-* [Control Panel: Full subdomain delegation (tutorial)](https://experienceleague.corp.adobe.com/docs/campaign-standard-learn/control-panel/subdomains-and-certificates/subdomain-delegation.html): *Learn how to fully delegate a subdomain to Adobe Campaign Standard.*
+* [Control Panel: Full subdomain delegation (tutorial)](https://experienceleague.corp.adobe.com/docs/campaign-classic-learn/control-panel/subdomains-and-certificates/subdomain-delegation.html) - *Learn how to fully delegate a subdomain to Adobe Campaign Classic.*

-**Campaign Classic**

-* [Control Panel: Full subdomain delegation (tutorial)](https://experienceleague.corp.adobe.com/docs/campaign-classic-learn/control-panel/subdomains-and-certificates/subdomain-delegation.html): *Learn how to fully delegate a subdomain to Adobe Campaign Classic.*
+* [Control Panel: Full subdomain delegation (tutorial)](https://experienceleague.corp.adobe.com/docs/campaign-standard-learn/control-panel/subdomains-and-certificates/subdomain-delegation.html) - *Learn how to fully delegate a subdomain to Adobe Campaign Standard.*
+* Learn more on implementing a feedback loop for a Campaign Classic instance in [this section](/help/putting-it-in-practice/acc-technical-recommendations.md#feedback-loop-acc).

+## Additional resources

+* Learn more on SPF, DKIM, and DMARC authentication methods in [this section](/help/additional-resources/authentication.md).
+* Learn more on increasing your email reputation with IP warming in [this section](/help/additional-resources/increase-reputation-with-ip-warming.md).